mbolam/DSWS_OpenRefine/5-webScraping.md

 # Getting Data by Scraping the Web

-- Create new project from Clip board
+- Create new project from Clipboard
   - paste in `https://pittsburgh.craigslist.org/search/sss`
   - this will only pull the data from the first page of results; you'd have to do some query manipulation to get more results back.
   - you can perform a search to get a subset of this data